cfwheels/cfwheels/guides/working-with-cfwheels/testing-your-application.md

 component extends="wheels.Test" {

     function setup() {
-        // save the orginal environment
+        // save the original environment
         applicationScope = Duplicate(application);
         // a relative path to our plugin's assets folder where we will store any plugin specific components and files assetsPath = "plugins/timeAgo/tests/assets/";